Do you love a good curry? Here, we’ve rounded up our most delicious Japanese curry recipes you’d want to make over and over again.

 Ultra crispy oven-baked chicken or pork cutlet slathered in a creamy curry sauce served over a bed of steamed rice.
 Need we say more?

 This vegetarian curry is all about the clever layering of ingredients to bring up the flavors and textures.
-With thick, meaty slices of king oyster mushrooms, colorful chunky vegetables, and homemade roux, it’s going to be the most exciting, satisfying meal you’d love for a very long time.
+With meaty slices of king oyster mushrooms, colorful chunky vegetables, and flavorful broth, it’s going to be the most exciting, satisfying meal you’d love for a very long time.
+To change things up, you could also use sweet potatoes in place of kabocha squash.

 7. Curry Ramen